 Did you know that recruiters take less than 20 seconds to scan a resume before moving on?

 Whether you’re a first-year or master's student, when it comes to writing a resume (or curriculum vitae) and cover letter, everyone worries about their application being good enough.
-Although there are multiple online resources on how to write the perfect resume or cover letter, the majority of the information won’t provide personalized suggestions or tips based on your experiences and desired positions.
+Although there are multiple online resources on how to write the perfect resume or cover letter, you want to consider your background, the type of role you’re applying to, and any industry norms for that field.

 So how can you stand out among the other candidates?